- Introduction

 0.01 1.0

-#perttype std std_max zeromean tcorr xcorr ycorr ccorr
+specifies the variables and their ranges:#perttype std std_max zeromean tcorr xcorr ycorr ccorr

 SMOPS soil moisture